my-carla/sumo/docs/web/docs/FAQ.md

 - You can use [jtrrouter](jtrrouter.md) to [generate vehicles which drive randomly around the network with configurable turning ratios](Tutorials/Manhattan.md#generating_vehicles)

+- You can define a circular route with attribute `repeat="X"` where X is sufficiently large to cover the intended simulation time.

 - You can use the option **--max-num-vehicles** to set the desired number.
 Vehicle insertions are delayed whenever this number would be exceeded.
 To avoid a large number of delayed vehicles it is recommended to also